Last updated: November 11, 2025

 When you'd like to add, remove, or modify attributes in your telemetry data, there are a few general-purpose processors you can use:

-). - attributes processor: For simple actions on the attributes of individual logs, spans, or metrics.
+host.name,service.name). - attributes processor: For manipulating attributes of individual logs, spans, or metric datapoints.

 - transform processor: The most powerful of the three, for performing complex transformations on any part of your telemetry data.